Daniel J. Elazar Earhart Fellows

 Rose Marie (Kaiden) Frankfort, 1977-1978, resides in Phoenix, AZ, email@example.com

 George M. Gross, 1989-1990, received his Ph.D. in political science from the University of Chicago in June 1991.
-He taught in the Intellectual Heritage Program at Temple University (1992-2000).
-At Temple, he also taught Latin American politics.
+He taught in the Intellectual Heritage Program at Temple University (1992-2000), where he also taught Latin American politics.
+While at Temple he published “Spinoza and the Federal Polity” in the Winter 1996 issue of Publius: The Journal of Federalism.
 Since 2000, he has been a civilian employee of the U.S. Department of Defense, first with the Army at Ft.
 Bragg, NC (2000-2008) and then with the Marine Corps on Marine Corps Base Quantico, VA (2008-present).
 In April 2014, he gave the Robert L. Kincaid Endowed Research Center Lecture at Lincoln Memorial University in Harrowgate, Tennessee, on “Retribution and Rebirth in the American Civil War – Lincoln’s Perspective.”
 He has also written on military operational concepts, such as “The New Generation of Operational Concepts,” Small Wars Journal, January 8, 2016.
 He can be reached at firstname.lastname@example.org.

 John Kincaid, 1978-1979, received his Ph.D. from Temple University in February 1981.
 He became an associate professor of political science at the University of North Texas (1979-1986), research director (1986-1988) and executive director (1988-1994) of the U.S. Advisory Commission on Intergovernmental Relations, Washington, D.C., and the Robert B. and Helen S. Meyner Professor of Government and Public Service and Director of the Meyner Center for the Study of State and Local Government at Lafayette College, Easton, Pennsylvania (1994-present).
 He is an elected fellow of the National Academy of Public Administration, recipient of the Distinguished Scholar Award from the Section on Federalism and Intergovernmental Relations of the American Political Science Association, and recipient of the Distinguished Scholar Award from the Section on Intergovernmental Administration and Management of the American Society of Public Administration.
 He served as Senior Editor of the Global Dialogue on Federalism, a joint project of the Forum of Federations and International Association of Centers for Federal Studies (2001-2015); Editor of Publius: The Journal of Federalism (1981-2006).
 He is the author of various works on federalism and intergovernmental relations, co-editor most recently of The Covenant Connection: From Federal Theology to Modern Federalism (2000), Constitutional Origins, Structure, and Change in Federal Countries (2005), the Routledge Handbook of Regionalism and Federalism (2013), Intergovernmental Relations in Federal Systems: Comparative Structures and Dynamics (2015), and Political Parties and Civil Society in Federal Countries (2015) and editor of Federalism (4 vols, 2011).
 He can be reached at email@example.com

 J. Wesley Leckrone, 1995-1997, received his Ph.D. from Temple University in 2006.
 He is an associate professor of political science at Widener University where he serves as department chair.
 He is the editor of Commonwealth: A Journal of Pennsylvania Politics and Policy, serves on the Board of Editors for State and Local Government Review, and the Board of Fellows at Temple University’s Center on Regional Politics.
 He is a Faculty Advisor to the Pennsylvania Policy Database Project.
 Prior to joining the faculty at Widener University, he was Project Coordinator at the Pennsylvania Policy Database Project and the Program Director at the Center for the Study of Federalism at Temple University.
 Among his publications are articles in Publius: The Journal of Federalism, State Politics and Policy Quarterly, State and Local Government Review, PS: Political Science and Politics, and the Journal of Urban Affairs.
+He is also the co-editor of Pennsylvania Politics and Policy: A Commonwealth Reader, Vol. 1 (2018).
 He can be reached at firstname.lastname@example.org

 Solomon L. Levy, 1973-1974, Deceased.